 The majority of Hawaii’s animal species are no threat to humans, but some can be fatally dangerous; they mostly live in the ocean surrounding the archipelago, but a few can be found on land too.

-The most dangerous creature in Hawaii, the box jellyfish is venomous.
-Also called marine stingers and sea wasps, box jellyfish have tenacles covered in barbed stingers, which help them to live on a diet of shrimp and small fish.
+One of the most dangerous creatures in Hawaii, the box jellyfish is venomous.
+Also called marine stingers and sea wasps, box jellyfish have tentacles covered in barbed stingers, which help them to live on a diet of shrimp and small fish.

 The venom of the jellyfish is potentially fatal to humans.
 They have toxins that harm the human heart – if stung by a box jellyfish, your body will go into shock, and you could drown as a result; it could also cause heart failure.